metadriverse/urban-sim/README.md

 ## 📖 Questions and Support

-For frequently asked questions about installing, RL training and other modules, please refer to:  [FAQs](documentation/FAQs.md)

-Can't find the answer to your question?
-Try asking the developers and community on our Discussions forum.
+Can't run URBAN-SIM correctly?
+Try posting issues or asking the developers and community in our Discussions forum.

 ## 📌 TODOs
 - [ ] Release evaluation code with MiniTown assets.